understanding-the-phases-of-rapid-application-development-rad

 App development isn’t easy.
 Developers spend a lot of time and energy putting together bug-free applications.
 RAD technology makes the process simple.
 It provides faster software delivery and helps projects stay on budget.

-Kissflow is a low-code platform that lets anyone develop their automated process in minutes instead of days or weeks.
+Kissflow is a low-code application development platform that lets anyone develop their automated process in minutes instead of days or weeks.
 A single person can use Kissflow to work on developing an application.

 This is rapid application development taken to a new level–making applications as quickly as possible and can be used instantly by the entire company.
 With RAD, companies can deliver software before the competition to address changing market needs.